EmperorBale/HoudiniProxy/README.md

 For now, I'm not quite sure what the possibilities are, as this has never been done before.
 This has to be researched.

+# Information

+This proxy is specifically in use for NewCP.
+They use some random shit cipher to 'encrypt' client=>server traffic.
+Also, NewCP uses the AS3 protocol.
+As I've said before, slight modification is needed to make this work on other CPPS'.

 # Setup

 - [Current Node.js](https://nodejs.org/en/download/current/)